aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/Telemetry.md

 Monitoring is the ability to gather data and insights on the execution of an application.
 Users will also be able to inspect the gathered data and determine potential actions to take depending on the data collected.

-In version X.Y.Z of the AWS JDBC Driver, we have introduced a Telemetry feature to the driver enabling users to collect and visualize data of the AWS JDBC Driver execution, at a global level and at plugin level, meaning that one can now inspect specific performance data for each plugin activated in the properties.

-This enables you to monitor the performance of the driver with your configurations and determine whether the performance meets your expectations on the driver.
+Version 2.3.0 of the AWS JDBC Driver introduced the Telemetry feature.
+This feature allows you to collect and visualize data of the AWS JDBC Driver execution at a global level and at plugin level.
+You can now monitor the performance of the driver as a whole or within specific plugins with your configurations, and determine whether the driver's performance meets your expectations.

 ## Terminology